Leavenworth Nutcracker Museum: History

 The curator of the museum is Arlene Wagner.
 Wagner (born 1925) founded the Leavenworth Nutcracker Museum with her husband George in 1995, as a non-profit organization.
 Wagner had previously worked as a ballet instructor, and supervised productions of The Nutcracker.
 The museum's website notes, "just as Clara in the ballet became entranced with the wooden figure with the big teeth, so did Arlene."
 She started her collection of the toy soldiers as a child.
 During the 1960s, Wagner began to purchase various kinds of nutcrackers.
 The museum's building is of a Bavarian style and is of an area of 5,000 square feet;

 Wagner came to be known as "the Nutcracker Lady".
 The museum was featured on the NBC program Today in 2000.
 Arlene and George Wagner ceded their collection in 2001 to the National Heritage Foundation so that the museum would be maintained in the event of their deaths; however Arlene Wagner retained her position within the museum.
 David Evangelista favorably reviewed the museum in a piece for an A&E Network special in 2003.
 In 2003, the museum had a collection of 3,028 artifacts.
 By 2007 the collection had grown to over 5,000 pieces.
-In 2010, it contained over 6,000 nutcrackers, including pieces from the 16th century.
+In 2010, it contained over 6,000 nutcrackers, including pieces from the 16th century, and by September, 2021, the museum was featured in Guinness World Records with an astounding amount of nutcracking devices, exceeding 9,000 nutcrackers.
 Nutcrackers are represented in the museum from 38 different countries.
-The museum contains the greatest amount of collected nutcrackers in the United States, including a nutcracker made in Germany that stands six feet tall.
-It was manufactured for Wagner by Karl Roppl from Oberammergau, Germany, and made from a solid piece of linden wood.
+The museum contains the greatest amount of collected nutcrackers in the United States, including a nutcracker named Karl made in Germany that stands six feet tall.
+Karl the nutcracker was manufactured for Wagner by Karl Roppl from Oberammergau, Germany, and made from a solid piece of linden wood.